Donald Watson, together with some others, founded The Vegan Society in 1944. Here my entry on Watson from the Cultural Encyclopedia of Vegetarianism:

 If there is any “deliberate mis-interpretation” going on, it is on the part of The Vegan Society, which is rejecting veganism in favor of a most flexible form of “flexible veganism” and hoping that the rest of us don’t notice.

-Third, it is troubling that The Vegan Society is acting people to not make any public criticisms of its position.
+Third, it is troubling that The Vegan Society is asking people to not make any public criticisms of its position.